man working on budget online

 3. Set Up Automatic Payments

 The next thing you need to do is set up automatic payments at your bank to make sure to make your necessary expenses on time.
 After setting up automatic bank drafts, you wouldn’t have to actively think about paying for your rent or insurance.
 This will help make sure that you are not tempted to spend that money on something else and that you don't have to deal with late payment fees.
-This also helps you give any money you have coming in a specific job to do.
+This also helps you give any money you have coming in from a specific job to do.

-4. Keep Goals Realistic
+4. Keep Money Goals Realistic

 Budgeting is about pushing yourself to meet your goals, but those goals have to be realistic.
 If your first goal is to set aside a thousand dollars every month, but you’re still struggling to make ends meet between paychecks, you will most likely fail and lose all motivation.
 By creating realistic goals, you’ll increase your chances of actually reaching your goals, and that, in turn, will inspire you to keep up the good work.

 If you have never set aside a penny in your life, make your first goal to set aside at least $20 per week or a few dollars every time you go a day without buying a coffee, for example.
 And remember, to keep yourself motivated, make sure the goals you set are SMART goals.
 SMART stands for goals that are specific, measurable, achievable, relevant, and time-bound, and it is recommended that your goals fall into each category.
+And setting a SMART goal that is attainable would look something like this; I will save $100 per month by reducing dining-out expenses and putting the money into a high-yield savings account.

 5. Create A Weekly Budget